More air strikes near Tripoli in struggle between Libya's rival groups

-TRIPOLI Forces allied to one of two rival governments vying for power in Libya launched an air strike near Tripoli on Thursday, officials and residents said, in a struggle that began when one group seized the capital in August and set up its own cabinet.
+TRIPOLI Dec 4 Forces allied to one of two rival governments vying for power in Libya conducted an air strike near Tripoli on Thursday, officials and residents said, part of an ongoing struggle since a group seized the capital and set up its own cabinet.

-Libya is caught in fighting between two sides, each with its own government and parliament.
-One is a self-declared government created after fighters from a group known as Libya Dawn took over Tripoli in August.
-The other is the internationally recognised government, forced out of Tripoli and now operating from the east of the country.
+Libya is caught in the conflict between the two sides, each with its own government and parliament.
+One is a self-declared government created after fighters from a group known as Libya Dawn took over Tripoli in August, and the other the internationally recognised government, forced out of Tripoli and now operating from the country's east.

 Both sides gave different accounts of the target of Thursday's air strike.